Valikahn/TryHackMe-Jr-Penetration-Tester/WRITEUPS/domino_challenge.md

 **Pathway:** *Jr Penetration Tester* | **Section:** *Jr Pentester Challenges* | **Challenge:** *[Domino](https://tryhackme.com/room/domino)*

 > [!IMPORTANT]
-> **Spoiler warning:** This write-up documents the exploitation chain used to complete the room, but no live flag values are shown.
+> **Spoiler warning:** This writeup documents the exploitation chain used to complete the room, but no live flag values are shown.
 >
 > **Please note:** The IP addresses used during testing were allocated by TryHackMe.
 The attack was performed from my own Kali Linux VM using OpenVPN connected to the TryHackMe VPN.
 >
-> **License:** Unless otherwise stated, all write-ups and documentation in this repository are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+> **License:** Unless otherwise stated, all writeups and documentation in this repository are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 Any original scripts or code snippets are provided under the [MIT Licence](https://opensource.org/license/mit/).
 >
-> This write-up uses several placeholders to avoid exposing lab-specific or sensitive information:
+> This writeup uses several placeholders to avoid exposing lab-specific or sensitive information:
 >
 > - `<TARGET_IP>` - the IP address assigned to the target host when the TryHackMe machine is started.
 > - `<TUN0_IP>` - the IP address assigned to my Kali Linux VM when connected to the TryHackMe VPN using OpenVPN.
-> - `<REDACTED>` - information intentionally removed from the public write-up, such as credentials, hashes, tokens, secrets, user-specific values or other challenge-sensitive material.
+> - `<REDACTED>` - information intentionally removed from the public writeup, such as credentials, hashes, tokens, secrets, user-specific values or other challenge-sensitive material.
 > - `THM{....}` - a redacted TryHackMe flag value.
 >
-> This write-up reflects my own route through the challenge.
+> This writeup reflects my own route through the challenge.
 Other learners may solve the room using different tools, commands or techniques.
 >
-> To preserve the integrity of the challenge and to act responsibly towards TryHackMe and the wider learning community, I choose what to redact from my public write-ups unless I am asked by TryHackMe or another appropriate party to redact or remove additional material.
+> To preserve the integrity of the challenge and to act responsibly towards TryHackMe and the wider learning community, I choose what to redact from my public writeups unless I am asked by TryHackMe or another appropriate party to redact or remove additional material.

 **Confirmed lab details used during testing:**